-2.3.1 Control Unit
+2.2.1 Control Unit:

-The control unit to be able to receive data through the SPI protocol from the sensors and analyze the data in order to route the 4.8V from the battery to power the LEDs.
+We will design our PCB and microcontroller to be able to receive data through SPI from the sensors, analyze the data, and display the correct signal on the LEDs.
 The data will consist of acceleration, rotational, and magnetic orientation data from the 9 degrees of freedom (9DoF) IMU.
 The PCB will contain the microcontroller, power the sensor suite, and contain digital logic to control the LEDs.
 We will use the ESP32 microcontroller [3] to process the data from the sensors and output the correct signals to the LEDs.
-To turn the LEDs on and off via software, we will add transistors [4] to the PCB, so that the microcontroller can control the power to the LEDs.
-The control unit will also use software (to be determined and tested) to filter the noise.
-This data will then be analyzed by the ESP32 to identify the gesture made by the user.
-This information will then be used to control the LED subsystem.